safe-global/safe-core-sdk/packages/protocol-kit/README.md

 const safeSdk: Safe = await safeFactory.deploySafe({ safeAccountConfig })
 ```

-The `deploySafe` method executes a transaction from the `owner1` account, deploys a new Safe and returns an instance of the Safe Core SDK connected to the new Safe.
+The `deploySafe` method executes a transaction from the `owner1` account, deploys a new Safe and returns an instance of the Protocol Kit connected to the new Safe.
 Check the `deploySafe` method in the [API Reference](#factory-api) for more details on additional configuration parameters and callbacks.

 Call the `getAddress` method, for example, to check the address of the newly deployed Safe.